BloomTech-Labs/dont-send-that-email/README.md

 2. After you have created an account and logged in [visit this link](https://cloud.ibm.com/catalog/services/tone-analyzer?hideTours=true&?cm_sp=WatsonPlatform-WatsonPlatform-_-OnPageNavCTA-IBMWatson_ToneAnalyzer-_-Watson_Developer_Website).

-  In the lower right corner there is a `create resource` button.
+  In the lower right corner there is a `create` button.
 Click it to create your Watson Tone Analyzer resource.

   ![create a resource](lower_right_button.png)